Romantic partners can be especially influential in supporting or undermining a loved one’s efforts at weight loss. — Jennifer A Theiss Ph.D.

 To further illustrate, imagine alcoholic parents emotionally having abused you.
 Although this issue is already a thing of the past, due to the constant partying and drinking of your partner, you start to become stressed and anxious all the time.
 It leads to nonstop arguments.
 You may not have been conscious that the actions of your partner trigger the unresolved issues you have had in the past.
 Because of this, it brings more complications to the relationship.

-Through couples therapy exercises, couples can avoid these instances.
+Through couples therapy, couples can avoid these instances.
 The activities can provide you with techniques and avenues to further understand your partners better.

 The common mistake of couples is that it takes them too long to ask for guidance.
 A study shows that they usually endure their relationship problems on an average of 6 years.
 By then, some are too late to save already.